-Mummy had had some sort of panic attack during Peter Grimes.
-She might have even he passed out for a short while.
+Mummy had had a weird sort of panic attack during Peter Grimes.
+She might have even have passed out for a short while.

-Having arrived at the Opera House with 5 minutes until curtain, mummy was already panicky.
+Having arrived at the Opera House with 5 minutes until curtain up, Mummy was already panicky.
 Wearing her mask in the steaming seats up in the gods was bad enough.
 Having pre-judging twit assume that she would lean me over the balcony during the performance didn’t help!

 Perhaps it’s the fluffy filling in my head but I’m at a loss to understand why an adult having a teddy bear would mean that they would get the teddy bear or their arms in the way at a theatre!